 Planet Fitness Is Great…For The Most Part

-I wrote last year about how I was planning on switching gyms when it was announced that a new location was opening within a couple of miles.
+I wrote last year about how I was planning on switching gyms.
+I decided this when a new Planet Fitness was announced to open.
+It’s just a couple of miles up the road, which is great!
 I actually signed up prior to the opening, and have been going regularly or semi-regularly since it opened at the end of last May.

 It’s interesting because the membership has been steadily building, and it took a big leap forward in January with all the new people trying to work in their resolution.
 I typically go very early in the morning (around 5:00AM) so I never had to put up with a full gym, but my wife, who signed up in November and often goes during busy times, noticed a definite swarm.

 I love the location and the price can’t be beat for what I do (so far, just the treadmill), but I will be keeping a close eye on things.
 Now that the machines have gone through a few months of use, they are definitely showing some wear and tear, as many now have squeaky belts or loud motors.
 These things are bound to happen, I just feel that they should stay on top of them, and will be keeping a close eye to their ongoing attention to things like this.

 I went into the month wanting to exclusively work on the treadmill.
 My top goal was to lose some weight.
 A few years ago, I got as high as 170 pounds.
 I slowly dropped to around 155 pounds a couple of years back.
 Largely because of my love of snacking, I drifted back up to around 162.
 Of course the holidays didn’t help, as I hit 165 by New Year.
 My goal is to get back to 155.
 I thought that focusing on cardio would help.
 I’m also working on cutting back on my snacking.
 This is a constant problem for me!